Belfast Sewer – complete overhaul

 Value Est. £100m

-LBA worked with Atkins, Northern Ireland Water’s project managers, provided managerial assistance and support from June 2007 to the end of 2009.
-We also provided a Tunnels Inspector for the duration of the project.
+LBA worked with Atkins, Northern Island Water’s project managers, provided managerial assistance and support from June 2007 until the end of 2009.
+We also provided a tunnel inspection service for the full duration of the construction project.